graphql/graphql-spec/spec/Section 3 -- Type System.md

 directive @invalidExample(arg: String @invalidExample) on ARGUMENT_DEFINITION
 ```

+**Built-in Directives**

+GraphQL implementations should provide the `@skip` and `@include` directives.
 When returning the set of directives from the `__Schema` introspection type, both
-`@skip` and `@include` directives must be included. `@deprecated` directive may be included
+`@skip` and `@include` directives must be included.

-if GraphQL implementation supports the type system definition language.
+GraphQL implementations that support the type system definition language must
+provide the `@deprecated` directive if representing deprecated portions of
+the schema, in this case `@deprecated` directive may be included when returning
+the set of directives from the `__Schema` introspection type.

-When representing a GraphQL schema using the type system definition language, both `@skip`,
+When representing a GraphQL schema using the type system definition language,
-`@include` and `@deprecated` directives can be omitted for brevity.
+both `@skip`, `@include` and `@deprecated` directives can be omitted for brevity.

 **Validation**